 The Bank Management System is a popular project among students and professionals aiming to understand object-oriented programming (OOP) principles, specifically in Java.
-This blog post will introduce you to the development of a simple bank management system in Java, explaining the code and showcasing the expected output.
+In this blog post, we will develop a simple bank management system using Core Java.

 System Overview